 But we don’t stop there.
 Our Balloon App helps build the skills needed to use AAC by engaging your child with fun, interactive “pop the balloons” exercises.
 It’s a game-changer for kids who need that extra boost in communication.

-The question “Can nonverbal autism understand?” has been answered positively for many neurodivergent kids.
-By learning how to communicate effectively with your child and exploring alternative ways of expression, you can build a stronger bond and help them navigate the world around them.
-Remember that patience, understanding, and love are key ingredients in creating a nurturing environment for your child’s growth and development.
+The question “Can nonverbal autism understand?” is often answered yes for many neurodivergent kids.
+By finding effective ways to communicate and exploring different forms of expression, you can strengthen your bond and help them face the world.
+Patience, understanding, and love are essential for nurturing your child’s growth and development.